-We are looking to build networks with local leaders who have "lived experience" in regeneration.
+We want to build networks with local leaders who have "lived experience" in regeneration.
 We are relying on individuals who have skills that they can share, pilot projects they’d like to shine a light on, or have businesses that offer regeneration services.
 We are also seeking out educators who are comfortable speaking about regeneration in all its aspects.

 We are currently interviewing local people about what landscapes mean to their lives.
 If you want to talk about your personal relationship to landscapes, please contact us.

 Also, we are looking for local leaders in landscape regeneration, in the following categories:

 - Potential mentors are people who have successfully implemented a regeneration project and would like to share their experience with others.

 - Potential business partners are businesses who offer regeneration-related services (landscaping, design, construction, consulting, education, personal development).
 We will offer a portal for regeneration services in Grey Bruce, as a one-stop shop for clients.

 - Potential educators and leaders are people who would like to receive free training in what landscape regeneration is, and how to put it into the larger context of change.
 We hope that participants feel empowered to talk about the need for regeneration to a broad range of audiences.